Dave Hadfield: Pilot

+His wife Robin Hadfield is an Air Race and Rally pilot, and is (2024) President of the Ninety-Nines.

 Videographer

-Using helmet-cam as a primary source, Dave has produced over 40 flying videos featuring rare and historic aircraft such as the Spitfire, P-40 and Lysander.
-Many of these are in the how-to vein, with Dave supplying voice-over narration.
+Using helmet-cam as a primary source, Hadfield has produced over 50 flying videos featuring rare and historic aircraft such as the Spitfire, P-40 and Lysander.
+Many of these are in the how-to vein, with Hadfield supplying voice-over narration.
 The tips and tricks required to fly these unusual aircraft, some in airshow performances, are a recurring theme.

-Dave has also produced videos illustrating his wilderness travelling techniques.
+Hadfield has also produced videos illustrating his wilderness travelling techniques.